apple/foundationdb/design/recovery-internals.md

 * If all `A, B, and C` are down.
 The operator can manually force recovery to any version, e.g., `98`.
 Then `99` to `120` are discarded, even though `99` to `100` are durable on the whole set.

-Later, the master will use the recruited tLogs to create a new `TagPartitionedLogSystem` for the new generation.

-Two situations may invalidate the calculated knownCommittedVersion:
+**Two situations may invalidate the calculated knownCommittedVersion:**

 * Situation 1: Too many tLogs in the previous generation permanently died, say due to hardware failure.
 If force recovery is allowed by system administrator, the master can choose to force recovery, which can cause data loss; otherwise, to unblock the recovery, system administrator has to bring up those died tLogs, for example by copying their files onto new hardware.